 3) Lift the display

-To lift the panel you will need a suction cup, a hard plastic pick, and a heat gun (a hairdryer will also work), which you get in the kit except for the heat gun.
-The screen is glued to the frame, use a heat gun to heat the outer edges of the display to about 60°C (140°F).
+To lift the front glass you will require a pull cup, a hard plastic pick, and a heat gun (a hairdryer will likewise work), those you get in the unit aside from the heat gun.
+The screen itself is stuck to the casing, utilize a warmth firearm to warm the external edges of the display to about 60°C (140°F).

 Place the suction cup over the Home button or next to it.
 While lifting the screen with it, insert hard plastic pick between the aluminum frame and the display.
 Press down the aluminum frame and slide the pick all around the iPhone between the aluminum frame and the display frame.
 Try not to stick the pick in too far because that could damage the flexible flat display cables.